pliyo/learning-notes/talks/devops/modern-continuous-delivery.md

 - Security has to be everybody's job.
 Snyk: Scan images, Static CVE Scan.
 Twistlock: Monitor runtime containers.

 - Not everybody can be an expert of everything, you need the expertise on the team, not the person.

+- Teams must be structured to own small pieces.

+- Docker and Kubernetes are here to stay... until they don't

+- You must test in production.
+Own it and architect for it.